CapenBurbank/MotleyFool_interview_TodoMVC_Model/README.md

 ```
 /*
-*Takes a parameter of who the message is sent to, and displays message to receiver
+*Takes a parameter of who the message is sent to and parameter of receiver, displays message to receiver
 *
 *@param {string} message
 *@param {string} receiver